'Super consultant' to testify as blockbuster week at LRT inquiry kicks off | CBC News

 Just as CBC had done, McGrann asked Guest to explain what he meant by the term "screwed."

-"It was meant out of a concern, and it was a personal email from me to him as somebody who really cares about him, his legacy," Guest said in that May interview.
+"It was meant out of a concern, and it was a personal email from me to him as somebody who really cares about him, his legacy," Guest said in the May pre-inquiry interview.

-"I thought that Bob was going along ... with something that was very poorly motivated, and very unlikely to help.
-In fact, much more likely to hurt," he said in his commission interview.
+"I thought that Bob was going along … with something that was very poorly motivated and very unlikely to help.
+In fact, much more likely to hurt," he said.

 LRT involvement